Ruthenium

 Key Applications

-The primary end-uses of Ruthenium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Ruthenium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Hard disk drive coatings — Ruthenium plays a vital role in hard disk drive coatings, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Hard disk drive coatings - Ruthenium is valued in hard disk drive coatings for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Electrical contacts and resistors — Ruthenium plays a vital role in electrical contacts and resistors, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Electrical contacts and resistors - Ruthenium is valued in electrical contacts and resistors for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Chemical catalysts — Ruthenium plays a vital role in chemical catalysts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Chemical catalysts - Ruthenium is valued in chemical catalysts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Electrochemistry for hydrogen — Ruthenium plays a vital role in electrochemistry for hydrogen, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Electrochemistry for hydrogen - Ruthenium is valued in electrochemistry for hydrogen for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook